tkerr/ab3gy-buildme/README.md

 Uniquely named to avoid conflict with standard package build scripts e.g., setup.py

+**Do not run this script in the repository directory.
+It will copy files into the directory that you don't want.**

 Developed for personal use by the author, but available to anyone under the license terms below.

 ## Dependencies